Setting up Telegram Bots for Jenkins Pipeline Alerts

 The BotFather is Telegram's official bot creation and management tool that lets users create, customise, and control their own Telegram bots through simple chat commands.

-Reaching the BotFather It’s quite easy, just search “@BotFather” on telegram, this should be the result:
+Unlike The Godfather, reaching the BotFather It’s quite easy, just search “@BotFather” on telegram’s search and this should be the result:

 The first option is your Father.
 Open the chat, there are useful links such as API documentations on how to effectively utilise your soon to be created bot, you can check that out if you want but it’s not mandatory for this operation.
-Proceed to click on the “Start” button, you’ll see a couple of options including one to create a new bot /newbot.
+Proceed to click on the “Start” button below, you’ll see a couple of options including one to create a new bot /newbot

-Enter a display name for your bot (e.g., "Jenkins Pipeline Bot"), The BotFather will reply with a HTTP API token, save this securely, we will be needing it soon.
+After choosing to create a new bot you’ll be prompted to enter a display name for the bot, you can choose any name at all (e.g., "Jenkins Pipeline Bot"), The BotFather will reply with a HTTP API token, keep this handy, we will be needing it soon.

-While we are still on telegram, there is one more thing we need and that’s to add the newly created bot to a telegram group chat with ourself and other related engineers so we can all simultaneously receive notifications, that’s quite straightforward so i’ll let you do that on your own.
+While we are still on telegram, there is one more thing we need and that’s to add the newly created bot to a telegram group chat with ourself and other related engineers so we can all simultaneously receive notifications from the bot.
+It’s quite straightforward process using telegram so i’ll let you do that on your own.

 Now that we have setup properly on the telegram side, let’s add a telegram alert step in our Jenkins pipeline.
 We will first need to attach the bot token and group chat id to our Jenkins setup as Jenkins secrets.